Who Was Robert Blake?

-In 1993, he staged an unlikely comeback, receiving an Emmy nomination for his performance as a New Jersey accountant-turned-mass murderer in the TV drama Judgement Day: The John List Story, for which he received another Emmy nomination.
+In 1993, he staged an unlikely comeback, receiving an Emmy nomination for his performance as a New Jersey accountant-turned–mass murderer in the TV drama Judgement Day: The John List Story.
 Blake went back to film thereafter, landing supporting roles in Money Train (1995) with Jennifer Lopez and Wesley Snipes, and Lost Highway (1997) with Patricia Arquette and Bill Pullman, among other parts.

 Marriages and Children

-In 1964, Blake married actress Sondra Kerry; they had two children before divorcing in 1983.
-In 2000, he wed Bonnie Lee Bakley, with whom he had a daughter.
+In 1964, Blake married actress Sondra Kerry; they had two children, Noah and Delinah, before divorcing in 1983.
+In 2000, he wed Bonny Lee Bakley, with whom he had a daughter named Rose.

 Bakley Murder and Trial